Targeting Succinate Receptor Effectively Inhibits Periodontal Disease

 - Instructions

-- Raw sequence reads are deposited at Sequence Read Archive (SRA) through BioProject and microbiome data and code used for downstream analysis in the manuscript were deposited to Zenodo.
+- Raw sequence reads are available on Sequence Read Archive (SRA) through BioProject and microbiome data and code used for downstream analysis are available on Zenodo.

 - Grant Support